 The reason that it is important is because when a legal case occurs, good construction lawyers look at the releases right away.
 They act as a get out of jail free card for various claims that may be asserted.

 Sometimes people have perceived claims in the hundreds of thousands, and in some instances millions of dollars.
-But when the releases are reviewed, they had signed releases giving away more rights than they understood.
+But when the releases are reviewed, they signed releases giving away more rights than they understood.
 So you have to be very careful about signing releases and understanding their significance.

 Can it release rights other than just lien rights?